 Organizer: Christian Janson, TU Darmstadt, Cryptography and Information Security Group

-This talk is the third session in the seminar series “Reading the Crypto Classics” for the winter term 2022/23.
+This talk is the last session in the seminar series “Reading the Crypto Classics” for the winter term 2022/23.
 The idea of this seminar is to jointly read classical milestone papers in the area of cryptography, to discuss their impact and understand their relevance for current research areas.
 The seminar is running as an Oberseminar, but at the same time meant to be a joint reading group seminar of the CROSSING Special Interest Group on Advanced Cryptography with all interested CROSSING members being invited to participate.

 This issue will cover the paper/talk